cncf/curriculum/README.md

 Open Source Curriculum for CNCF Certification Courses

-This is the the latest version of the curriculum for the following CNCF exams:
+This is the latest version of the curriculum for the following CNCF exams:

 * Certified Kubernetes Administrator (CKA)
 * Certified Kubernetes Application Developer (CKAD)